 We did a full review of the Gerber Shard here as its an EDC favorite for many.

-For function and price, you'd be hard pressed to find better value than the Gerber Shard.
+For function and price, you’d be hard-pressed to find a better value than the Gerber Shard.

 Made out of heat-treated blackened steel, this Screw Key Set is as basic as it can get.
 It’s the simple idea of a screwdriver on your keyring.

-Especially if your Primary EDC includes a folding pocket knife, having screwdrivers easily accessible on your keychain (or kept in your Secondary EDC Pocket Organizer) can come in handy if you're opening up battery covers, assembling basic furniture, tightening a lose door nob and even just to scrape or pry, which saves your blade.
-It's a great inexpensive upgrade for your keychain tools.
+Especially if your Primary EDC includes a folding pocket knife, having screwdrivers easily accessible on your keychain (or kept in your Secondary EDC Pocket Organizer) can come in handy if you’re opening up battery covers, assembling basic furniture, tightening a loose door nob, and even just to scrape or pry, which saves your blade.
+It’s a great inexpensive upgrade for your keychain tools.

 Having an eating utensil in your Secondary or Extended EDC makes you ready for the next time you find yourself without something to eat with.
 Keep it at work, take it with you on your next camping trip or throw it in your EDC organizer.

-If you've never EDCed a spork, "splurge" on this one over the plastic throw-away fork you stole from Chick-fil-a.
-You won't regret it.
+If you’ve never EDC’d a spork, “splurge” on this one over the plastic throw-away fork you stole from Chick-fil-a.
+You won’t regret it.

-Crafted from a single piece of spring-tempered stainless steel and precise in their point of contact, you can grab fine hairs, splinters, stingers, stitches, thorns and more with these tweezers.
-These are stainless steel, but we also carry them in black oxide or titanium.
+Crafted from a single piece of spring-tempered stainless steel and precise in their point of contact, you can grab fine hairs, splinters, stingers, stitches, thorns, and more with these tweezers.

 Especially if you’re out with your family, having tweezers available to provide some basic first aid is a great way to be prepared.
 They come with a clip that allows them to be put on your keyring.
 Just squeeze to pull out the tweezers to remove them from the clip.
 To replace them, just squeeze and push the pointed end into the clip’s slot until it clicks into place.